Lafayette visits Colgate after Smith’s 25-point game - WTOP News

 Hamilton, New York; Wednesday, 7 p.m.
 EST

-BOTTOM LINE: Colgate faces the Lafayette Leopards after Braeden Smith scored 25 points in Colgate’s 80-72 win over the Navy Midshipmen.
+BOTTOM LINE: Colgate hosts the Lafayette Leopards after Braeden Smith scored 25 points in Colgate’s 80-72 victory over the Navy Midshipmen.

-The Raiders are 4-1 in home games.
-Colgate is 2-0 in games decided by less than 4 points.
+The Raiders are 4-1 on their home court.
+Colgate has a 3-5 record in games decided by 10 or more points.

-The Leopards are 2-0 in Patriot League play.
-Lafayette allows 68.5 points to opponents while being outscored by 10.0 points per game.
+The Leopards have gone 2-0 against Patriot League opponents.
+Lafayette gives up 68.5 points to opponents while being outscored by 10.0 points per game.

-Colgate makes 45.4% of its shots from the field this season, which is 3.2 percentage points higher than Lafayette has allowed to its opponents (42.2%).
-Lafayette averages 6.3 made 3-pointers per game this season, 1.4 fewer made shots on average than the 7.7 per game Colgate allows.
+Colgate’s average of 8.5 made 3-pointers per game this season is only 0.6 more made shots on average than the 7.9 per game Lafayette allows.
+Lafayette averages 6.3 made 3-pointers per game this season, 1.4 fewer made shots on average than the 7.7 per game Colgate gives up.

-The Raiders and Leopards square off Wednesday for the first time in Patriot League play this season.

-TOP PERFORMERS: Ryan Moffatt averages 2.5 made 3-pointers per game for the Raiders, scoring 10.4 points while shooting 41.2% from beyond the arc.
-Smith is averaging 13.9 points, 5.3 rebounds, 5.3 assists and 1.8 steals over the past 10 games for Colgate.
+TOP PERFORMERS: Ryan Moffatt is shooting 41.2% from beyond the arc with 2.5 made 3-pointers per game for the Raiders, while averaging 10.4 points.
+Smith is averaging 13.1 points, 5.2 assists and 1.6 steals over the past 10 games for Colgate.

-Eric Sondberg is shooting 43.6% and averaging 9.5 points for the Leopards.
-Devin Hines is averaging 1.1 made 3-pointers over the last 10 games for Lafayette.
+Eric Sondberg is shooting 43.2% from beyond the arc with 2.1 made 3-pointers per game for the Leopards, while averaging 9.5 points.
+Justin Vander Baan is averaging 8.1 points and 2.6 blocks over the last 10 games for Lafayette.

 LAST 10 GAMES: Raiders: 5-5, averaging 74.5 points, 35.9 rebounds, 16.1 assists, 7.4 steals and 3.2 blocks per game while shooting 46.6% from the field.
 Their opponents have averaged 67.8 points per game.